Taking a bus in Shanghai

-Shanghai boasts a well-developed public transport network with about 2,000 bus lines, which include city center routes and suburban services.
+Shanghai boasts a well-developed public transportation network with about 2,000 bus lines, which include city center routes and suburban services.
 These lines provide convenient alternatives to the metro system.
-As part of the city's efforts to build a green transportation system, Shanghai has set a goal to convert all public buses to electric vehicles by 2025.

 1.jpg

-A bus runs through the streets near the Bund.
+A bus runs on a street near the Bund.
 [Photo/IC]

 Bus fares in Shanghai vary depending on the type of service.
-Most downtown routes, suburban lines, night services and community buses have fares ranging from 1 to 2 yuan (14 to 28 US cents).
-For long-distance bus services, fares are typically distance-based, with maximum prices ranging from 5 to 11 yuan.
+Most downtown routes, suburban lines, night services and community buses have fares ranging from 1 to 2 yuan (14 to 28 cents).
+For long-distance bus services, fares range from 5 to 11 yuan.

 Traveling on buses has become more accessible for expats and visitors thanks to expanded payment options.
 Passengers can now use foreign bank cards and physical transportation cards to pay for fares.
 This combination of digital and traditional payment methods allows for cashless travel, enhancing convenience for both residents and tourists.